jaredwray/airhorn/README.md

 * SMS Notifications - SMS that is easy to use via a robust template system.
 * Mobile Push Notifications - Push to IOS and
 * Webhook Notifications - Built right into the system as a native feature with retry support.
-* View Send History / Logs via API / Client for multiple numbers, emails, and urls.
+* View Send History / Logs via API / Client
 * Pluggable Cloud Based Architecture - use the services you know
 * Scalable and Enterprise Grade - Ability to scale to thousands of requests per second and retry based system.
 * 100% Code Coverage / Tested
-* Deploy straight from the latest supported docker instance if you want to just use the REST API.
-* Examples of how to Deploy (Github Actions, CircleCI, TravisCI)
 * Built using ecto for handling multiple templates

 # Settings